 Stratford is a somewhat small borough located in the state of New Jersey.
 With a population of 7,013 people and two constituent neighborhoods, Stratford is the 270th largest community in New Jersey.

-Unlike some boroughs, Stratford isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Stratford are a mix of both white- and blue-collar jobs.
-Overall, Stratford is a borough of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Stratford who work in office and administrative support (17.30%), management occupations (12.16%), and sales jobs (8.88%).
+Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Stratford is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Stratford is a borough of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Stratford who work in office and administrative support (16.02%), teaching (9.42%), and food service (9.30%).

 Also of interest is that Stratford has more people living here who work in computers and math than 95% of the places in the US.